If you have LinkNet firmware installed, you will not have the option to clone your drive.

 - This may be necessary if an AC30 recently underwent a factory reset.

 If you're still running into issues, under the "SD Card" submenu on the keypad (normally under "Device Manager" -> "SD Card") you can view the Card status.
 If this is blank, there is either no SD card present or it does not properly read the card you have.
 Find another SD card and load the file onto that card.
-This will fix the issue as you may have a bad SD card, or point the issue back to the drive.
 It is not uncommon for SD cards to not read properly depending on make and model.

 27JUN19 JD - Important Edit